Realmm/explodable-snowball/README.md

 Build the plugin and put it into the `/plugins` directory on your server after running your server at least once to generate the files/folders for your server

-To build the plugin, run `mvn clean install` or just install the plugin in IntellijIDEA with the Maven module by clicking the `install` button, then clicking the `green play arrow`, you will find your .jar to copy into the `/plugins` directory inside the `/target` directory
+To build the plugin, run `mvn clean install` or just install the plugin in IntellijIDEA with the Maven module by clicking the `install` button, then clicking the `green play arrow`, you will find your .jar to copy into the `/plugins` directory inside the `/target` directory.

+You must build and copy paste your server jar into your plugins directory each time you update the plugin, then start and stop the server for changes to take place